outscale/kube-image-workflows/README.md

 The images are built using the [Kubernetes Image Builder](https://github.com/kubernetes-sigs/image-builder) and are deployed on 3 regions: eu-west-2, us-east-2 and cloudgouv-eu-west-1 using the same name.

-> A [fork of the Kubernetes Image Builder](https://github.com/outscale/kubernetes-image-builder) with an updated configuration is currently used.
-We will switch to the standard image builder as soon as the updated configuration has been merged upstream.

 The images are produced by an open-source builder.
 There is no guarantee that clusters created with these images will be fully functional, and no official support is provided by Outscale.

 ---